Doctor of Dental SurgeryApplication Deadline: November 1, 2019

 Potential applicants are required to take the Dental Admission Test (DAT) and submit official scores by November 1st of the year prior to expected enrollment (example: DAT in September 2017, Enrollment August 2018).
+Scores are only valid three years from test date.
 The DAT can be taken up to three times and all score reports are released to the school.
 To schedule the DAT and register for the DentPIN contact:

 American Dental Association DAT Program

 Science majors should obtain the following recommendation letters: